Epochi/knucks-bots/README.md

 # Project Structure

-* /game - files for playing the game
+* /game - files for controlling the game
 * /agents - have RL agents that are able to play the game
 * /training - have scripts that play the game using the agents to train model.
 The training scripts can use different modifiers that the agents accept
 * /models - models of the trained agents